apache/flink/docs/content/docs/dev/table/sql/queries/hints.md

 ```sql
 LOOKUP('table'='Customers', 'retry-predicate'='lookup_miss', 'retry-strategy'='fixed_delay', 'fixed-delay'='10s','max-attempts'='3')
 ```

+##### Further Notes

+###### Effect Of Enabling Caching On Retries
+[FLIP-221]({{< ref "https://cwiki.apache.org/confluence/display/FLINK/FLIP-229%3A+Introduces+Join+Hint+for+Flink+SQL+Batch+Job" >}}) adds caching support for lookup source, which has PARTIAL and FULL caching mode(the mode NONE means disable caching).
+When FULL caching is enabled, there'll be no retry at all(because it's meaningless to retry lookup via a full cached mirror of lookup source).
+When PARTIAL caching is enabled, it will lookup from local cache first for a coming record and will do an external lookup via backend connector if cache miss(if cache hit, then return the record immediately), and this will trigger a retry when lookup result is empty(same with caching disabled), the final lookup result is determined when retry done(in PARTIAL caching mode, it will also update local cache).

 ###### Note On Lookup Keys And 'retry-predicate'='lookup_miss' Retry Conditions
 For different connectors, the index-lookup capability maybe different, e.g., builtin HBase connector